 The failure at Vale’s Brumadinho tailings dam in January of 2019 — the company’s second such catastrophe — sent shockwaves through the international community.

-In response a group of 100 investors controlling $13 trillion in assets, led by the Church of England’s pension fund wrote to 726 mining companies demanding they publicly disclose their tailings dam failure risks.
+In response, a group of 112 investors controlling $14 trillion in assets, led by the Church of England’s pension fund wrote to 727 mining companies demanding they publicly disclose their tailings dam failure risks.
 This is the first time investors had demanded transparency and disclosure from mining companies on this scale.

-45 of the top 50 mining companies, representing 83% of the mining industry capitalization, voluntarily disclosed information on their tailing dams, as of 26 February 2020.
+339 companies responded, including 45 of the top 50 mining companies which represent 83% of the mining industry capitalization, and voluntarily disclosed information on their tailing dams, as of August 2020.
 The investors have compiled the data in a searchable database and posted a list of whether, or not, a company disclosed its information.

 Following the Brumadinho collapse, the Church of England, along with other investor groups, divested from Vale.
 Adam Matthews, director of ethics and engagement at the church’s pension board, said the church is willing to use disinvestment on both financial and ethical grounds.
 More recently, Danish investing firm ATP blacklisted the Mexican mining giant, Grupo México, after multiple unsuccessful efforts to engage with the firm over dangers posed by a new tailings dam at the site of a disastrous toxic spill in 2014.